MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 * Compatible with Architecture 6.12.0 or higher.

-ImageGenerator
+Image Generator
-""""""""""""""
+"""""""""""""""

 **Fixed**

-* Missing some files in image generator module.
+* Missing some files in Image Generator module.

 [9.4.0] - 2017-11-23
 ====================